Arcadia-Science/arcadia-twitter-collections/README.md

 To fulfill these goals, this repo implements two services:

-- Two periodic jobs that set up the [Twitter collections](https://developer.twitter.com/en/docs/twitter-api/v1/tweets/curate-a-collection/overview/about_collections).
+- Three periodic jobs that set up the [Twitter collections](https://developer.twitter.com/en/docs/twitter-api/v1/tweets/curate-a-collection/overview/about_collections).
 This job also backfills the tweets for the collection using the [Twitter API](https://developer.twitter.com/en/docs/twitter-api/v1/tweets/search/api-reference/get-search-tweets).
 The job runs via GitHub Actions actions every hour.

 The configuration of what collections to create and what search terms to use are managed in a no-code way in [Notion](https://developers.notion.com/docs/getting-started).